dirvo/CustomTaskPaneIssue/README.md

 11. The Navigation pane, Styles pane, Apply Styles pane and Reveal Formatting pane are not updated as they normally would be without the add-in.
 12. Click on the button in the custom task pane.
 Now the Navigation pane and Styles pane are refreshed.
 It seems that giving focus to the custom task pane triggers a refresh of the built-in task panes.

+## Expected behavior

-Expected behavior: The display of the custom task pane should not have any influence on how Word refreshes its built-in task panes.
+The display of the custom task pane should not have any influence on how Word refreshes its built-in task panes.

 Further findings: